-It’s better to enclose all the documents with the on-line application to facilitate expeditious processing and avoid the delayed Indian administration.
+It’s better to enclose all the documents with the online application to facilitate expeditious processing and avoid the delays in the Indian administration.

-Hard copy of all requisite documents, including duly signed and stamped Form E generated through online process, must be submitted in the National Trust office within seven days of online submission.
+Hard copy of all requisite documents, including duly signed and stamped Form E generated through online process must be submitted in the National Trust office within seven days of the online submission.

-The NGOs who are registered with The National Trust and whenever their PWD Act registration expires, are given a grace period of 6 months to one year, for getting new registration under PWD Act.
+NGOs registered with The National Trust, are given a grace period of 6 months to one year for getting new registration under PWD Act when the registration expires..

-Application for renewal of registration should be submitted to National Trust 6 months prior to the expiry of the date of registration under National Trust Act.
+Application for renewal of registration should be submitted to the National Trust six months prior to the expiry of the date of registration under the National Trust Act.

-With online link the following easy steps are required to be followed :-
+With the online link, the following easy steps are required to be followed:-

 “Login-> Registration-> Edit Registration Form”

-After paying the registration fees on 9 step if click submit button to move on the next level for verification.
+After paying the registration fees on Step 9, click the Submit button to move to the next level for verification.

-After 9th step Edit / Print / Submit, please get a print of the online form (for sending the same to “The National Trust” along with the hard copies of other documents uploaded in the online form).
+After the 9th step Edit / Print / Submit, please get a print of the online form (to be sent to “The National Trust” along with the hard copies of other documents uploaded in the online form).

-If not able to verify the payment of registration fees, please send the payment deduction details to “The National Trust” at email@example.com
+If you are not able to verify the payment of registration fees, please send the payment deduction details to “The National Trust” at email@example.com

-If opted for RTGS / NEFT, if download the Challan Form appeared on their screen and take that to the bank for payment & their send details to NT at firstname.lastname@example.org .
+If you have opted for the RTGS / NEFT, download the Challan Form that appears on their screen and take that to the bank for payment and send the details to NT at firstname.lastname@example.org.